paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_during_project_life_cycle.md

             <tr>
                 <td>5.1</td>
                 <td>Prediction metrics</td>
-                <td>The predictionmetrics (e.g. failure rate, reliability in time, probability of failure on demand) shall be consistent with the reliability modelling</td>
+                <td>The prediction metrics (e.g. failure rate, reliability in time, probability of failure on demand) shall be consistent with the reliability modelling</td>
             </tr>
             <tr>
                 <td>5.2</td>